 Within DNWG Group, DNWG Infra is the service provider that builds and maintains the electricity and gas grids in the province of Zeeland, on behalf of Enduris.
 In addition, DNWG Infra maintains and manages the grids entrusted to it by other grid managers (e.g. Evides Waterbedrijf, Stedin and TenneT) and by industrial customers.
 DNWG Infra also supplies services in the area of metering technology in Zeeland and elsewhere and is an approved party responsible for metering.

 We form joint ventures with other parties for specific activities.

 Utility Connect B.V. is a joint venture with network group Alliander.
 The company operates its own wireless telecommunications network, which is used to read out measurement data provided by smart meters and to communicate with smart grid applications.
 This network allows us to shorten or prevent energy supply disruptions.

 TensZ B.V. is the joint organisation of TenneT and Stedin for managing and maintaining high-voltage grids.
 Each party holds a 50% share.

 TeslaN B.V. is the joint service provider for the management and maintenance of the high-voltage grids of TenneT and Enduris.
 Each party holds a 50% share.

 ZEBRA Gasnetwerk B.V. manages and operates a high-pressure gas transport pipeline.
-This pipeline is used to transport high-calorific gas that is taken in from the gas transport network of Fluxys in the import station in Sas van Gent.
+This pipeline is used to transport high-calorific gas that is taken in from the gas distribution network of Fluxys in the import station in Sas van Gent.
 The gas is transported to connected high-volume consumers.
-Enduris has an interest of one third in ZEBRA Gasnetwerk B.V. and Enexis Netbeheer has an interest of two thirds.

 Stichting Zeeuwse Publieke Belangen (Zeeland Public Interest Foundation)